dartharnold/EDTS/doc/edts.md

 Common optional arguments:

-* `-n N`/`--num-jumps=N`: the number of hops, excluding the start and end, to be visited.
+* `-n N`/`--num-jumps=N`: the number of legs, excluding the start and end, to be visited.
 Default: the number of stations provided (i.e. visit all the hops)
 * `-p [SML]`/`--pad-size=[SML]`: the pad size of the ship.
 Default: `M` (medium pad).
-* `-r`/`--route`: causes a full route to be computed (for every jump, not just the hops).
+* `-r`/`--route`: causes a full route to be computed (for every jump, not just the legs).
 The route is generated from the available EDDB data, and thus may not be optimal.
 * `-a`/`--accurate`: only used with `-r`; makes routing use a different algorithm (`trunkle`) which produces more accurate and efficient routes, but sometimes is slightly slower and may be unable to calculate some routes.
 * `-o`/`--ordered`: indicates that the provided systems/stations are already in order; generally used either to provide informational output only, or in conjunction with `-r`
 * `system[/station] ...` - additional systems/stations to travel via